 As members of the Hawai‘i Working Families Coalition, we will support the working parents and caregivers in our state.

 YWCA O‘ahu coordinates the annual Hawai‘i Women's Legislative Caucus Breakfast, featuring women legislators of the Hawai‘i State Legislature.
 The Caucus, consisting of members from both the state Senate and House, present a joint package of priorities for the Legislative Session.

 The Legislative Breakfast is co-sponsored by the Hawai‘i Women's Legislative Caucus, Organization of Women Leaders, Patsy T. Mink Center for Business and Leadership, Hawai‘i State Commission on the Status of Women and supported by St. Andrew's Priory School.

 WEEK WITHOUT VIOLENCE

 For over 20 years, YWCA has hosted an annual Week Without Violence campaign.
 During the month of October, YWCA local affiliates across the nation mobilize people in their local communities to take action against all forms of violence.
 Through leading dialogues on violence to workshops, public awareness events, and community service opportunities, Week Without Violence places the pervasive and intersectional nature of violence and its impact on the communities we serve at the forefront of the conversation.

 Stand Against Racism is a signature campaign of YWCA USA to build community among those who work for racial justice and to raise awareness about the negative impact of institutional and structural racism in our communities.
 This campaign is one part of our larger national strategy to fulfill our mission of eliminating racism.

-To find out more information about this campaign, please click here.
+To find out more information about this, please click here.

 Follow us on Twitter!